EngravedMemories/MTL-Minmax/README.md

   Min-max hyperparameter settings: beta = 10, gamma = 5 (pre-settled).

 ## Acknowledgements
-We would sincerely thank Shikun Liu and his group for the Multi-task Attention Network (MTAN) design.
+We would sincerely thank Dr. Shikun Liu and his group for the Multi-task Attention Network (MTAN) design.
 The following links show their [MTAN Project Page](https://github.com/lorenmt/mtan) and [Auto-lambda Project Page](https://github.com/lorenmt/auto-lambda).

 ## Citations
-If you find this code/work to be useful in your own research, please considering citing the following.
+If you find this code/work to be useful in your own research, please consider citing the following.
 - Conference version:
 ```bash
 @inproceedings{guo2024min,